 2000 - Present

-Carson City contributions include Branch Mint MS66 at $323,125 and Branch Mint Proof PR65 at $305,500.
-These special strikes commemorate the mint’s closure.
+Carson City appearances include a Branch Mint MS66 at $323,125 (Stack’s Bowers, July 2013) and a Branch Mint Proof PR65 at $305,500 (Legend Rare Coin Auctions, March 2019).
+These presentation pieces mark the dramatic final chapter of Carson City coinage.

 History Of The 1893 Morgan Silver Dollar

-The Morgan Dollar emerged from the Bland-Allison Act of 1878.
-This legislation required the Treasury to purchase silver monthly from western mines.
-The coins became symbols of America’s monetary debates during the Gilded Age.
+The Morgan Dollar was born from the Bland-Allison Act of 1878, which required the U.S. Treasury to purchase silver monthly from western mines and strike it into dollars.
+George T. Morgan designed the coin, and his initials appear on Liberty’s neck truncation.
+The coins became powerful symbols of America’s great monetary debates during the Gilded Age.

-The year 1893 marked a turning point in American economic history.
-The nation plunged into its worst depression to date.
-The crisis began with the collapse of major employers like the Philadelphia and Reading Railroad.
-Banks failed nationwide.
-Unemployment soared above twenty percent in many areas.
+The year 1893 represented a seismic turning point.
+The nation plunged into its deepest economic crisis to that date — the Panic of 1893 — triggered by the collapse of major railroad companies, including the Philadelphia and Reading Railroad.
+Banks failed by the hundreds.
+Unemployment surged above 20% in many regions.

-President Grover Cleveland blamed the Sherman Silver Purchase Act for draining gold reserves.
-This 1890 law had required massive monthly silver purchases.
-Cleveland convinced Congress to repeal the act in November 1893.
-The repeal dramatically curtailed silver dollar production across all mints.
+President Grover Cleveland blamed the Sherman Silver Purchase Act of 1890 for draining the nation’s gold reserves.
+That law had required massive monthly purchases of silver, and Cleveland pushed Congress to repeal it — which happened in November 1893.
+The repeal immediately slashed silver dollar production at every mint.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List